tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 ``QueueDiscItem`` to additionally store the IP header and provide protocol specific operations such as ECN marking.

-Classes are implemented via the QueueDiscClass class, which just consists of a pointer to the attached queue disc.
+Classes (in the Linux sense of the term) are implemented via the QueueDiscClass class, which consists of a pointer to the attached queue disc.
 Such a pointer is accessible through the QueueDisc attribute.
 Classful queue discs needing to set parameters for their classes can subclass QueueDiscClass and add the required parameters as attributes.